wblangdon/ntreeshape/README.md

 </ul>

+Note the mean and variance for various types of tree have been given asymptotically for large trees by Flajolet and co-authors.
+E.g. for random binary trees mean depth = \sqrt{2\pi(n-1)}
+variance = 4\pi(\pi/3-1)(n-1)/2
+Note the formulae are often given in terms of number of internal nodes, rather than tree size (n, including leaf nodes).
+And for trees under 10000 nodes, the actual mean and variance can be somewhat different from the asymptotic formula.

 As an example of software bit-rot, consider the differences between the first versions of these C++ files in GitHub (dating from 2001 and 2002)